abdlhchrf/CH2/README.md

 # CH2 - HTTP/2 C server

-CH2 is an implementation of the Hypertext Transfer Protocol version 2 in C. this is a server only.
+CH2 is an implementation of the Hypertext Transfer Protocol version 2 in C. this is http2 only server, no backward compatibility.

 ##Requirements